wallabyway/forge-pinch-zoom/README.md

 # forge-pinch-zoom
 customized iPad/IPhone/Android pinch zoom touch controls for ForgeViewer

+Found a much more pleasing way...
+On touchend event, set the pivot to the center of the canvas.
+This is simple and very intuitive for navigation.

+Try the demo on your iPad or Android Tablet here:

+DEMO:

 ### Goal:

 - Pinch zoom sets zoom point to pivot.